Chika Goto

-Chika Goto (後藤智香, Goto Chika) is a Japanese professional wrestler and gravure idol currently performing in the Japanese promotion Dream Star Fighting Marigold.
+Chika Goto (後藤智香, Goto Chika) is a Japanese professional wrestler and gravure idol currently performing in the Japanese promotion Dream Star Fighting Marigold where she is one-half of the current Marigold Twin Star Champions in her first reign.
 She is previously known for her short tenure with Actwres girl'Z.

 Biography

 Goto's family owns an Izakaya restaurant called "Umaissho Goto" located in Nishi-Oku, Arakawa, Tokyo.

 After graduating from high school, Goto worked as a caregiver and wedding planner until the age of 22.
 She then she entered the world of theater and gravure, which she had been interested in for a long time.
 The turning point came in 2021, when she entered the 2022 "Miss Flash" bikini competition.
 She placed third in the first rounds and advanced to the semi-final stage.
 Goto succeeded in qualifying to the finals where she made it to the last fifteen contestants, stage of the competition in which Mai Sakurai was also competing.
 Although she was not selected as one of the three finalists, Goto was looking to take a step up when she was invited by her co-stars on stage and Keiji Sakaguchi, the company's representative to join Actwres girl'Z.